lclevy/canon_cr3/readme.md

-wanted samples:
+Wanted samples:

-R3 raw, craw, dpraw and heif, please 8-)
+- R3 raw, craw, dpraw and heif, please 8-)

-R6 or R5 raw, heif or craw with dust correction information
+- R6 or R5 raw, heif or craw with dust correction information